mukesh0000/Defi-Project/README.md

 # Chainlink Defi-Project

 As its name suggest decentralized finance, everything will be decentrilized from buying and selling shares to a individual payout.
-Here we will we predicting whether price of bitcoin will cross $200 mark  for some instance or not.
+Here we will we predicting whether price of bitcoin will cross $200 mark  for some instance or not

 # Flow of the Project: